By Earl N Jackson

 Note, in almost all cases some level of discovery is required and will be issued.
 You must cooperate with your attorney in completing this all important task.
 If discovery is issued to you, you must answer it or possibly suffer the consequences of a discovery sanction.

-“A Request for Disclosures” are based upon Rule 194 of the Texas Rules of Civil Procedure.
-Upon request, a party must give to the other side those items which are set out in Rule 194 within thirty days of the request.
+“Mandatory Disclosures” are based upon Rule 194 of the Texas Rules of Civil Procedure.
+Each party must give to the other side those items which are set out in Rule 194 within thirty days of the Respondent’s answer.
 The most important thing for the divorce litigant to do for their attorney is list out each and every person that has any knowledge of any facts associated with your marriage and the parenting of your children.
 List their name, their address, their telephone number and a short statement upon which they know – how they are related to your case.
 You should start this process, whether or not you have been asked to complete this document, at the outset of your case.
-A Request for Disclosures should be issued in all cases.
-Very often, we incorporate it into our Original Petition for Divorce or Counter-Petition.

 “Interrogatories” are written questions directed to the other party.
 Each side is allowed one set calling for 25 answers.
 Notice that the rule refers to answers and not questions.
 This is to prevent the other side from issuing 25 questions with multiple subparts which might be 40 or 50 answers.